reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

 This kind of problem is called <b>"Interval Partitioning"</b>, and its solution is <b>Greedy Algorithm</b>.
 Sort all intervals (booking) first, and then schedule them.

 ### Basic Algorithm
-After we apply specific sorting algorithm to all intervals, schedule them like FIFO; first booking, first scheduling.
+Apply specific sorting algorithm to all intervals, and schedule them like FIFO; first booking, first scheduling.

+1. (Sort all intervals with specific algorithm)
-1. Read the start time & end time of the first booking.
+2. Read the start time & end time of the first booking.
-2. Examine the 1st, 2nd, 3rd, ...
+3. Examine the 1st, 2nd, 3rd, ...
 N-th room schedule.

   a.
 If a room schedule can accept the booking, put it into the schedule.